matomo-org/developer-documentation/docs/4.x/request-parameters.md

 **To avoid XSS vulnerabilities, never access `$_GET`/`$_POST` directly, always go through [Common::getRequestVar](/api-reference/Piwik/Common#getrequestvar).**

+Using `Common::getRequestVar` will automatically sanitize the request variables using [Common#sanitizeInputValues](/api-reference/Piwik/Common#sanitizeinputvalues).
+For arrays and parsed json data this is done recursively.
+Internally this will escape e.g. special html characters.
+If you need to work with unescaped values, you may need to apply [Common#unsanitizeInputValues](/api-reference/Piwik/Common#unsanitizeinputvalues).

 ## Type handling

 When working with request variables you should be aware that your variables might not be provided with the type you expect.